Pacific Grove is a quaint Californian city on the Monterey Bay coast.

-This coastal city is the perfect travel destination whether you’re looking for thrilling adventure or a relaxing vacation.
+This coastal city is the perfect travel destination, whether you’re looking for a thrilling adventure or a relaxing vacation.

-The best time to visit Pacific Grove is in late spring when its entire shoreline is covered in pink hues by the magenta ice plants.
-Here are the 20 best things to do in Pacific Grove to jumpstart your planning.
+The best time to visit Pacific Grove is in late spring when the magenta ice plants cover its entire shoreline in pink hues.

 Lovers Point beach provides opportunities for countless recreational activities for you to spend a fun and refreshing holiday.

-They hang in clusters from the eucalyptus, pine, and cypress trees of this sanctuary and wait out the winter.
+They hang in clusters from this sanctuary's eucalyptus, pine, and cypress trees and wait out the winter.

-Watch the Parade at Good Old Days Festival
+Watch a Parade at Good Old Days Festival

-The Good Old Days is an annual festival in Pacific Grove which takes place in April for two days.
+The Good Old Days is an annual festival in Pacific Grove that takes place in April for two days.

 It is one of the biggest events of this region and includes musical concerts by 50 to 60 bands, dance competitions, quilt shows, a patriotic parade featuring vintage vehicles and live performances, a combat challenge participated by the region’s firefighters, amusement rides, mouth-watering food, funfairs, an arts and crafts exhibition by over 200 artists and artisans, and plenty more.

 Catch a glimpse of the local culture at this amazing event.

 Fresh fruits and vegetables, poultry, flowers, nuts, and dairy items are offered for sale by the local farmers at this market.